Computational Complexity of Covering Two-vertex Multigraphs with Semi-edges: Introduction

-The notion of a {\em graph covering} is a discretization of coverings between surfaces or topological spaces, a notion well known and deeply studied in classical topology.
 Graph coverings have found many applications.
 Primarily as a tool for construction of highly symmetric graphs~\cite{k:Biggs74,n:Djokovic74,n:Gardiner74,n:GT77}, or for embedding complete graphs in surfaces of higher genus~\cite{k:Ringel74}.

-Somewhat later, graph coverings attracted attention of computer scientists as well.
+Graph coverings attracted attention of computer scientists as well.
 Angluin~\cite{n:Angluin80} exploited graph covers when introducing models of local computations, namely by showing that a graph and its cover cannot be distinguished by local computations.
-Later, Litovsky et al.~\cite{n:LMZ93} proved that planar graphs and series-parallel graphs cannot be recognized by local computations, and Courcelle and Metivier~\cite{n:CM94} showed that in fact no nontrivial minor-closed class of graphs can.
-In both of these results, graph coverings were used as the main tool, as well as in more recent papers of Chalopin et al.~\cite{n:ChMZ06,n:ChalopinP11}.
+Later, Litovsky, M\'{e}tivier, and Zielonka~\cite{n:LMZ93} proved that planar graphs and series-parallel graphs cannot be recognized by local computations, and Courcelle and M\'{e}tivier~\cite{n:CM94} showed that in fact no nontrivial minor-closed class of graphs can.
+In both of these results, graph coverings were used as the main tool, as well as in more recent papers~\cite{n:ChMZ06,n:ChalopinP11}.
 Here, the authors presented a model for distributed computations and addressed the algorithmic complexity of problems associated with such a model.
 To this end, they used the existing results on NP-completeness of the covering problem to provide their hardness results.
 In~\cite{packing_bipartite}, the authors study a close relation of packing bipartite graphs to a special variant of graph coverings called \emph{pseudo-coverings}.

 Another connection to algorithmic theory comes through the notions of the {\em degree partition} and the {\em degree refinement matrix} of a graph.
-These notions were introduced by Corneill~\cite{Corneil68,n:CorneilG70} in hope of solving the graph isomorphism problem efficiently.
+These notions were introduced by Corneil~\cite{Corneil68,n:CorneilG70} in hope of solving the graph isomorphism problem efficiently.
 It can be easily seen that a graph and all of its covers have the same degree refinement matrix.
-Motivated by this observation, Angluin and Gardiner~\cite{n:AG81} proved that any two finite regular graphs of the same valency have a finite common cover and conjectured that the same holds true for every two finite graphs with the same degree refinement matrix.
-This conjecture was proved by Leighton~\cite{n:Leighton82}.
+Motivated by this observation, Angluin and Gardiner~\cite{n:AG81} proved that any two finite regular graphs of the same valency have a finite common cover, and conjectured the same for every two finite graphs with the same degree refinement matrix, which was later proved by Leighton~\cite{n:Leighton82}.